coderefinery/2022-03-22-workshop/content/join.md

 - **I'm an organization or group, I want to sponsor my community's teams!**
   - Great!
 You can do this with or without communicating with us.
     Feel free to just make your own registration form and manage it if you want.
-Or talk with us organize them in our central Zoom.
+Or talk with us organize them as part of our centrally organized Zoom.
     [Read more about local breakout
     rooms](https://coderefinery.github.io/manuals/local-breakout-rooms/)
     and [contact us](https://coderefinery.github.io/manuals/chat/).